Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Risk Evaluation for AIPSE

 \subsection{Takeaways}

-Overall, we find that current AIPSEs exhibit relatively weak filtering capabilities for harmful content—including keyword lists, URLs, and natural language queries—on the Internet, highlighting the need for improved safety filtering mechanisms.
-For keyword list queries, AIPSEs may provide high-risk responses by directly citing URLs without any warnings.
-In the case of URL queries, the risk level can even be amplified.
-Conversely, natural language queries typically have a lower risk level.
+Overall, we find that current AIPSEs exhibit relatively weak filtering capabilities for harmful content (including keyword lists, URLs, and natural language queries) on the Internet, highlighting the need for improved safety filtering mechanisms.
+For keyword list queries, AIPSEs may provide main risk-inclusive responses by directly citing URLs without any warnings.
+In the case of URL queries, the main risk type can even be amplified.
+Conversely, natural language queries typically have a lower main risk type.